DeadEnvoy/Farkle/README.md

 **Farkle** is a classic dice game where players take turns rolling six dice to score points by making combinations, aiming to reach a target score before their opponent.

 ## **Current Features:**
-- Playing against other players (addon owners).
+- Playing against other players (addon holders).
 - Playing against NPCs (innkeepers), similar to other RPGs.
 - Safe Mode (uses /roll as the method for calculating dice roll results).